occiware/OCCInterface/src/readings/GettingStarted.md

 * M: Go to the kind (the Model) of a resource.
 You need to have a target URL pointing to a resource.

 ### Switching server
-You can swith the current OCCI server you are working on with the editable dropdown at the top of the page.
+You can switch the current OCCI server you are working on with the editable dropdown at the top of the page.

+%{
+  "label": "sampleLink",
+  "post": {
+    "adress": "/categories/compute",
+    "datas": {
+      "attributes": {
+        "occi.compute.hostname" : "test",
+        "occi.compute.state" : "inactive"
+      },
+      "id": "6df690d2-3158-40c4-88fb-d1c41584d6e5"
+    }
+  }
+}%